Map of Floras Lake State Park

 , forking off US 101 just north of Sixes

 , and dead-ending after 3 miles beside Cape Blanco Airport.
-A short track leads to a good free camping location in a clearing in the surrounding forest, unlike most other roads hereabouts that have no suitable stopping places.
+A short track leads to what was a good free camping location in a clearing in the surrounding forest, unlike most other roads hereabouts that have no suitable stopping places; in 2014, however, a No Camping notice was installed by the state park service.
 From here, Blacklock Point is 1.5 miles away, along a wide, easy-to-follow trail.

 The trailhead at Cape Blanco Airport is signed to Blacklock Point, Floras Lake and the Coastal Trail.
 The path runs alongside the runway, straight and level for half a mile, through varied forest of shore pine, sitka spruce, alder, huckleberry, twinberry, rhododendrons and ferns